 Even when a heart attack is occurring, women are often slow to realize what’s happening.
 The reason?
-Women’s heart attack symptoms are different than men’s.
+Heart attack symptoms in women are different than in men.
 To prevent a heart attack from sneaking up on you, there are little-known signs to be aware of and discuss with your doctor.

 - Fatigue.
 More than 70% of women reported extreme fatigue in the month or months prior to their heart attacks.
 This was not just your run-of-the-mill tiredness, this was overwhelming fatigue that sidelined them from their usual schedules for a few days at a time.